aviatus/dream-case/README.md

 3. Deploy Elasticsearch on K8s for kubernetes & application logging purposes.

+ELK stack used with https in cluster.
+The CA certificate and elastic credentials which is created for elastic search injected with configs to logstash and kibana as secret.
+Elastic search limited with single node for system architecture performance requirements.

 4. Deploy Prometheus & Grafana on K8s for kubernetes and application monitoring purposes.

-For monitoring of the app `prometheus-community/prometheus` and `grafana/grafana` packets are used.
+For monitoring of the app `prometheus-community/prometheus` and `grafana/grafana` packets with modification.
 Prometheus data source added to grafana and created a grafana dashboard.

 ![Grafana Screenshot](assets/grafana-dashboard.png)